 Even so, it’s scarcely found on restaurant menus across the U.S., a contrast to other co-opted survival foods like okra, polenta, and grits that now proliferate on menus hawking “elevated southern fare.”
 Though people have been eating meticulously prepared pokeweed for centuries in the U.S. (and even longer in Africa, where the Phytolacca species is also native), the liability of accidentally poisoning a patron is not a risk many chefs are likely to take, to speak nothing of the labor-intensive task of gathering and processing the leaves.

-Sheri Castle, a Chapel Hill-based produce expert, said she wouldn’t be surprised to hear of finding pokeweed at a place like the Union Square Farmers Market, but could only list one chef she knew of (Barlowe) who cooks with it.
-Taylor said it’s definitely not something she’d expect to see at a farmers market, and laughed when asked about who might be eating it these days, saying, “I think people who are eating it now are definitely not young people.”
-At the many poke sallet–themed festivals that take place across the region each year (like the Harlan County Poke Sallet Festival in Kentucky), you’d be hard pressed to find a plate of the mess.
+Sheri Castle, a Chapel Hill-based produce expert, said she wouldn't be surprised to hear of finding pokeweed at a place like the Union Square Farmers Market in New York CIty, but could only list one chef she knew of (Barlowe) who cooks with it.
+Taylor said it's definitely not something she'd expect to see at a farmers market, and laughed when asked about who might be eating it these days, saying, "I think people who are eating it now are definitely not young people."
+At the many poke sallet–themed festivals that take place across the region each year (like the Harlan County Poke Sallet Festival in Kentucky, you'd be hard-pressed to find a plate of the mess.
 Poke sallet is merely a totem.

 Will pokeweed soon find itself hailed as a beloved “it-green”?
 Probably not.
 But it’s not so far-fetched to think that on my mom’s next early spring visit, she might be able to dine on her favorite dish without having to gather the poke leaves and prepare them herself.
 Like Castle told me, “If you want to save a food, you have to eat it.
 I really believe that.
 If the last person who ever has a taste memory of something is gone, then we have lost our baseline.”